soyelmismo/chatgpTG/docs/variables/en.md

 ### User and Chat Whitelist

 You can specify a whitelist of users and chats that are allowed to interact with the bot.
-The whitelist should be provided as a list of user or chat IDs in the `USER_WHITELIST` and `CHAT_WHITELIST` variables, respectively.
+The whitelist should be provided as a list of user or chat IDs in the `USER_WHITELIST` variable, respectively.

 ### Database Configuration